I paced around the living room, silently panicking as everyone made their way back from the fight.

 “I want to be with Asher.
 I want to die.”

-Suddenly, Liza stood up, screamed, and shot so much energy out of her hands that it put a huge hole in her bedroom wall.
+Suddenly Liza stood up, screamed, and shot so much energy out of her hands that it put a huge hole in her bedroom wall.

+I reached out for her when I saw her eyes roll to the back of her head, and she fell into my arms as her body went limp.
 She was dead weight as I gently placed her on her bed, completely knocked out from using so much energy.

 “She’s not dead, but her pulse is weak.
 I think we should call the doctor.”
-He finally said.

-The combination of Liza’s lack of will to live, and the amount of energy she used caused her to fall into a coma.
+The combination of Liza’s lack of will to live, and the amount of energy she used, caused her to fall into a coma.

-In one day I lost both of my best friends.
+That was the day I lost both of my best friends.